On the Efficient Implementation of the Matrix Exponentiated Gradient Algorithm for Low-Rank Matrix Optimization: Preliminaries

 The following result is standard and states the convergence rates of Algorithm \ref{alg:exactMEG} with either full or stochastic gradients (see for example \cite{beckOptimizationBook,sebastienMD}). \begin{theorem}[Convergence of Algorithm \ref{alg:exactMEG}] When used with deterministic gradients and fixed step-size $\eta = 1/\beta$, the iterates $\{\X_t\}_{t\geq 1}$ of Algorithm \ref{alg:exactMEG} satisfy: $f(\X_t) -f^* = O\left({\frac{\beta\log{n}}{t}}\right)$ for all $t\geq 1$.
 Alternatively, when used with stochastic gradients and step-size $\eta_t = \frac{\sqrt{\log{n}}}{G\sqrt{t}}$, the ergodic sequence $\{\bar{\X}_t\}_{t\geq 1}$, where $\bar{\X}_t := \frac{1}{t}\sum_{i=1}^t\X_t$, satisfy: $\E[f(\bar{\X}_t) - f^*] = O\left({\frac{G\sqrt{\log{n}}}{\sqrt{t}}}\right)$ for all $t\geq 1$, where $G \geq \max_{t}\Vert{\widehat{\nabla}_t}\Vert_2$. \end{theorem}

 It is important to note that from a computational perspective, the most expensive step in Algorithm \ref{alg:exactMEG} is the computation of the matrix exponential in the update of the matrix variable $\Y_t$ on each iteration.
-Computing a matrix exponent requires in worst case a full-rank SVD of the input matrix which takes $O(n^3)$ runtime.
+Computing a matrix exponential requires in worst case a full-rank SVD of the input matrix.